ImpulseAdventure/GUIslice-Builder/README.md

 ### Bug Fixes 0.16.b004
- - Bug No. 201 Text button frame cannot be disabled #139
+ - Bug No. 201 Text button frame cannot be disabled issue `#139`

 ### HotFix 0.16.b003
  - Bug No. 200 New Keypad support causes input field button case-statement to be deleted and recreated